Genealogy of the Klotz Family (version September 17, 2019)

 Randy and Sally settled in Vacaville, where he went back to working at his Dad's auto parts store.
 When his Dad retired in the mid-1960s, Randy and his brother Ronnie took over the business.
 They then incorporated on May 26, 1966 as Al Klotz Auto Parts with Randy as president, and moved the store to a new location at 300 Davis Street.
 Randy later bought out his brother's interest in the shop.
 Although the business took much of his time, he still participated in family on 4-H Club projects, and served as a counselor during summers at the La Honda 4-H Camp, south of San Francisco.

 Randy's first wife Sally passed away from lung cancer on Feb.
 28, 1971 in Vacaville.
 He then married his second wife Marita Joanne Olson (b.
 1935) on Sept.
-26, 1972 in Vacaville, Marita being a widow with two children from her previous marriage.
+26, 1972 in Vacaville, Marita being a widow with two children from her previous marriage with Thomas Gerald Rowell (1935-1971).
 Randy's children with Sally, and his stepchildren with Marita are listed below.
 He continued running Al Klotz Auto Parts until late 1996 or so, when he retired.
 The family soon afterwards closed the business, and sold the property to the city, where the site is now a city parking lot.